commonbaseapp/zodex/README.md

 # Zodex

-Type-safe (de)serialization library for [zod](https://zod.dev/).
+Type-safe (de)serialization library for [zod](https://zod.dev/) (v4 format).
 It both serializes and simplifies types into a JSON format, in the following ways:

 - optional, nullable and default types are inlined into any given types itself